Local Government by-elections

 National Minority Candidate

-A voter intending to run as a national minority candidate must also declare on the form when requesting the recommendation form that they undertake the representation of their nationality and that they speak the language, know the culture and traditions of the national minority community.
+A voter intending to run as a national minority candidate must also declare on the form when requesting the recommendation sheet that they undertake the representation of their nationality and that they speak the language, know the culture and traditions of the national minority community.

 Collecting Recommendations